 In addition to teaching at Mount Holyoke, Shread taught for many years at the University of Massachusetts Amherst.
 She also teaches "The Art of Translation" in the Program in Comparative Literature in conjunction with "French Translation in Practice" in the Department of French Studies at Smith College.
-Shread is an active member of the Five Colleges, participating in the 2012-2013 Seminar on Translation and Pedagogy, as well as co-chairing the Five College Seminar on Literary Translation.
+Shread is an active member of the Five Colleges, acting as chair for the Five College Seminar on Literary Translation in 2013-2014, as well as co-chair for the Five College French Studies Seminar.

 - "Mount Holyoke College Students Discuss Marie Vieux-Chauvet," Le Nouvelliste, April 17, 2013

 - "Marie Vieux–Chavet at Mount Holyoke College," Le Nouvelliste (in French), January 4, 2013

 - "Intersession 2012 Offered New Opportunities," Office of Communications, February 10, 2012